-In the previously listed conditions ad with the addition of the antifreeze kit, the appliance is protected against freezing up to a temperature of -15° C.
+In the previously listed conditions ad with the addition of the antifreeze kit, the appliance is protected against freezing up to a temperature of -15°C.

-INSTALLATION INSIDE THE RECESSED FRAME (OPTIONAL)
+1.6 INSTALLATION INSIDE THE RECESSED FRAME (OPTIONAL)

-The unit is designed for installation inside the Immergas recessed frame (supplied as an optional extra) only in combination with the oversized door kit that also contains the brackets for installation.
+The appliance is designed for installation inside the Immergas recessed frame (supplied as optional).
+The bracket and support brackets for installation are included in the accessory box.